blackowltr/blackowltr.github.io/docs/Testnet/Cosmos-Ecosystem/Aligned Layer/Proof.md

 If you experience any issues, upgrade by running the same command.

-## Step 2: Download Example SP1 Proof Files
+## Download Example SP1 Proof Files

 Download an example SP1 proof file along with its ELF file using the command below: